 The topic came up when interviewer Reena Ninan asked him if he’d let his son play football.
 Gronkowski answered by saying he would, but would make sure his son was educated about what he went through during his career in football, including the many, many injuries.

 “I would let my son play football, but first off I would educate him on the game.
 Educate him on what I went through.
-I truly believe any injury that you receiver is fixable.
+I truly believe any injury that you receive is fixable.
 I went through it.
 I had nine surgeries.
 Probably had like 20 concussions in my life, like no lie.
 I remember five, like blackout ones.”

-Around 20 concussions, including 5 that caused him to lose consciousness.
+Around 20 concussions, including five that caused him to lose consciousness.
 That’s an overwhelming number.
 It’s probably a good idea that Gronk stays retired, despite everyone asking him if he’d ever return to the NFL.

 It doesn’t seem like Gronk wants to come out of retirement, though.
 He told Ninan that he’d really have to be ensorcelled to come back to the NFL, even if he could play a different position.